Telefonica cuts overseas call rates in Spain to keep clients

-MADRID Telefonica (TEF.MC) said it had cut overseas call rates in Spain in the company's latest move to hold onto existing customers in an increasingly competitive environment.
+MADRID Dec 26 Telefonica said it had cut overseas call rates in Spain in the company's latest move to hold onto existing customers in an increasingly competitive environment.

 The company's revenues in Spain, where one in four is unemployed, have also slipped, especially since Telefonica stopped subsidising handsets in March.
 It lost 284,000 mobile connections in October.